marchbox/form-error/proposal.md

 * Unable to customize the look-and-feel of the built-in validation message display
 * Unable to customize the wording of built-in validation message
-* While the `pattern` attribute can be powerful, it’s tied to a single validity state (`ValidityState.patternMismatch`), hence it’s limited to a single validation message (either the built-in message or a custom message with `title` attribute) without JavaScript
 * No declarative way to add custom validation messages
 * Accessibility issues ==TODO: check the details==